Illinois Confederation: Geographic dispersal

-Interactions with Europeans
+Interactions with Europeans and Indigenous competition

-This Painted Skin represents the Thunderbird, before 1800' its location is not given, but the style strongly suggests this hide was painted at the same time, and perhaps by the same artist, as the lede art.
+This Painted Skin represents the Thunderbird, before 1800.

-When the French first encountered the Illiniwek tribes, as many as 10,000 members were thought to be living in a vast area stretching from Lake Michigan west to the heart of Iowa and as far south as Arkansas.
-In the 1670s, the French found a village of the Kaskaskia, in the Illinois River Valley (the later site of present-day Utica), a village of Peoria in present-day Iowa (near the later site of Keokuk), and a village of the Michigamea in northeast Arkansas.

-The Kaskaskia village, also known as the Grand Village of the Illinois, was the largest and best-known village of the Illinois tribes.
-In 1675, the French established a Catholic mission, called the Mission of the Immaculate Conception of the Blessed Virgin, and a fur-trading post near the village.
-The population increased to about 6,000 people in about 460 houses.
+When the French first encountered the Illiniwek at its demographic apex during the late seventeenth century, the Confederation numbered approximately ten thousand individuals—a population that placed it on rough parity with the whole of New France.
+They encompassed a region stretching from Lake Michigan west to the heart of Iowa and as far south as Arkansas.
+Its constituent peoples included the Kaskaskia, Peoria, Tamaroa, Cahokia, Michigamea, and Moingwena, among others, with neighboring groups such as the Quapaws and Chepoussas drawn periodically into its orbit.
+In the early 1670s, French explorers reported encountering a major Kaskaskia village at the Grand Village of the Illinois in the Illinois River Valley near present‑day Utica, Illinois, a Peoria village at the mouth of the Des Moines River (near the later site of Keokuk, Iowa), and the Michigamea living in what is now northeastern Arkansas.
+This village was the largest and best-known among the Illinois tribes.
+In 1675, the French established a Catholic mission—the Mission of the Immaculate Conception of the Blessed Virgin—and a fur-trading post near the village.
+The population increased to about 6,000 people in approximately 460 houses.
 Before long, however, Eurasian infectious diseases and the ongoing Beaver Wars brought high mortality to the Illiniwek, causing their population to plummet over the coming decades.

-The French named the area Pays des Illinois (meaning "country of the Illinois [plural"), which came to be a common name in referring to the homeland of the Illinois.
-The early French explorers, including Louis Jolliet, Jacques Marquette and René-Robert Cavelier, Sieur de La Salle, produced accounts that documented the first discovery of the Illinois.
-Because of these developments, the Illinois tribes became well known to European explorers.
-European colonization, values, and religion began to affect the tribes.

-In the late 17th century, the Iroquois, to expand their region and control the fur trade, forced the Kaskaskia and other Illinois out of their villages.
-They relocated to the south.
-Although the Illinois fought back against their primary enemy at the time, the wars scattered and killed many of their members.
-Eventually, they reclaimed some of their lands.